milostomic/implementation-guides/netverify/callback.md

 |availability   |  |Possible values:<br>• yes<br />• no<br />• not readable|

-## Netverify Masking
+## ID Verification Masking

 Extracting certain sensitive information from identity documents in the Netherlands, Germany, and South Korea is prohibited by law for customers with a business presence in those countries.
-These customers can elect to enable Netverify masking to protect this sensitive data.
+These customers can elect to enable ID Verification masking to protect this sensitive data.

 When masking is enabled for these countries, certain fields cannot be extracted and returned in the callback.
 The information contained in these fields is masked before the user's image is stored.